 There are several ATM past the customs, all from well known banks, so safe to use and exchange rate is good.
 (I don’t cover bad luck cases). – Hotel representatives are not allowed inside the Airport terminal so if you booked a transfer with your hotel, go straight outside and find your name. – Once you picked up your luggage, there is STILL one duty-free shop!
 Your last chance to pick a bottle of something…

-In the terminal, there is not much excitement here, especially since you are leaving.
+Again, there are two terminals but there located next to each other In the terminal, there is not much excitement here, especially since you are leaving.
 Proceeding to the check in counters is simple but time varies, like anywhere else.
 If you have time to waste there are several restaurants or pubs.
 Bill Bentley is cool, and Thai Airways restaurant on third floor is comfortable and food is pretty good, but I wouldn’t recommend it if your time is short… service can be slow, as well as the bill.
 I always thought if someone should understand he words ‘speed’, or ‘fast’ or ‘I’m in a rush but I’m hungry’ that would be the Airport staff… wrong guess.